flosell/lambdacd/doc/howto.md

 Both will check out the specified revision into a new temporary workspace and then execute the given steps.
 The steps receive the workspace path as an argument under the `:cwd` key.

+For details, check out the documentation in the [wiki](https://github.com/flosell/lambdacd/wiki/Git)

 ## How do I write to the output so I can see in the UI what my build-step is doing?

 LambdaCD comes with a small utility that can rebind `*out*` to pipe the clojure standard out into LambdaCD: